-Disruption looms as rail strike hit
+Disruption as rail staff hold strike

 Rail passengers face disruption as Northern staff stage a 24-hour strike, days after travel chaos when new timetables were introduced.

-RMT union members at Northern are striking for 24 hours on Thursday in an ongoing a dispute about safety involving driver-only operated trains.
+RMT union members at Northern are striking for 24 hours on Thursday in an ongoing dispute about safety involving driver-only operated trains.

 The union said Northern had declared "war on passengers".

-Northern called for "meaningful" talks and said the majority of trains would run between 07:00 and 19:00 BST.
+Northern called for "meaningful" talks and said the majority of trains running would be between 07:00 and 19:00 BST.

 The firm faced widespread criticism over cancellations, delays and the implementation of a new timetable on Monday.